BijendraRaut/BijendraRaut/README.md

 With React Router DOM, users can easily navigate between pages, discover trending videos, and explore new content.

 The YouTube Application Programming Interfaces (APIs) offer users the ability to conduct searches and access detailed information pertaining to videos.
-Implemented debouncing and caching for faster search responses and reduced API calls to enhance user experience. 📲 Live Interpersonal communication in real-time can be facilitated through the use of API-Polling, which is designed to mimic the immersive experience of live chat.
+Implemented debouncing and caching for faster search responses and reduced API calls to enhance user experience.
+Interpersonal communication in real-time can be facilitated through the use of API-Polling, which is designed to mimic the immersive experience of live chat.
 Implemented a dark theme using Tailwind colours for a better user experience and eye comfort.
 - Technologies Used: ReactJS, Redux Toolkit, JavaScript, Tailwind, API Integration, React Router